 The United Kingdom has developed a culture of ethical business practice and strong labour regulation.
 Our suppliers are mainly based within the UK.
-As a law firm, we have a relatively simple supply chain, the purpose of which is to support our legal practice and internal office, and technology functions.
+As a law firm, we have a relatively simply supply chain, the purpose of which is to support our legal practice and internal office, including our technology functions.
 We have assessed the overall risk for Burness Paull contracting with organisations that engage in slavery or human trafficking as being relatively low.

 Our supply chain can broadly be broken into the following key categories:

-- Business Services: including catering, cleaning and travel services and outsourced document production and business process services.
+- Business Services: including catering, cleaning, travel services and outsourced document production and business process services.

 - Professional Services: including services provided by auditors, advisors (for example in relation to tax and insurance), consultants and other specialists.

 - Real Estate: including leases for our offices, services provided by security providers and contractors engaged in relation to fit-out works etc. and the purchase of office furniture and equipment.

 - Human Resources: including services in relation to recruitment and payroll.